 Don’t put all your eggs in one basket

-That is why it’s a good idea to diversify when investing.
-Putting all of your money in the stock of a single company is not a wise choice.
-Even if you’ve done the research and determined that the probability of that company failing is extremely low, if something unexpected happens you could lose everything.
+Putting all of your money in the stock of a single company is not a wise choice, even if you’ve done the research and determined that the probability of that company failing is extremely low.
+If something unexpected happens, you could lose everything.

 Your financial advisor will show you how to diversify your RRSP portfolio so you are investing in multiple companies and in essence, putting your eggs in multiple baskets.
 If one of those companies should fail, you’ll have limited exposure and it will not destroy your entire retirement savings plan.

-To learn more about maximizing your RRSP contribution, contact an ATB Financial Specialist.
+To learn more about planning for your retirement, contact an ATB Wealth expert.